 The confidence you feel provides you with a whole new perspective on life.

-The empowerment, momentum and confidence you develop using the snowball method greatly improves your ability to manage your way out of debt.
+The empowerment, momentum, and confidence you develop using the snowball method greatly improve your ability to manage your way out of debt.
 Whether you consider them emotions, behaviors or a combination of both, these attributes combine to modify how you perceive debt.
 In addition and most importantly, they adjust your frame of mind so you never want to be in debt again.